dhoard/k-synthetic-test/README.md

 Kafka synthetic test application to measure round trip time.

-**Because the message only contains the produce timestamp (Unix epoch), latency will be greater than a real Kafka use case**
+**Because the messages only contains the produce timestamp (Unix epoch), latency will be greater than a real Kafka use case**

 ## Build